TMan92/KinectBubblePoppingExerciseGame/README.md

 # KinectBubblePoppingExerciseGame

 # Description
-A game I am developing for my University Project which is intented to be an exergame used by people with Parkinson's Disease This game is intended to be played through the use of the Microsoft Kinect Sensor v2 No Mouse Control code has been added to the game
+A game I am developing for my University Project which is intended to be an exergame used by people with Parkinson's Disease This game is intended to be played through the use of the Microsoft Kinect Sensor v2 No Mouse Control code has been added to the game

-# Tools and sofware used
+# Tools and software used

 1. Downloaded Kinect for Windows SDK 2.0 and the Unity Pro Packages
 2. Downloaded Visual Studio Community 2019